Originally published April 17, 2018.

-When the Masters first started out, their loan debt was very modest.
-Amber had just $3,500 in loans from her undergraduate degree, and Danny had none.
+When the Masters first started out, their student debt was very modest.
+Amber had just $3,500 in loans from her undergraduate degree, and Danny owed nothing.

 While in school, Amber and Danny lived relatively frugally.
-They did not buy much, rarely ate out, and they worked during the summers to earn extra money.
+They did not buy much, rarely dined out and worked during the summers to earn extra money.

-But while they handled their budget well in school, it didn’t occur to them to start making payments while in school.
+But while they tackled their budget in school, it didn’t occur to them to start making payments while in school.
 They had heard about income-driven repayment plans and figured that would work for them.

-After Danny graduated in 2016, the couple looked at their debt and had a horrifying realization; their student loan debt had ballooned from about $400,000 to over $600,000 due to interest.
+After Danny graduated in 2016, the couple looked at their debt and had a horrifying realization; their student loan debt had ballooned from about $400,000 to $649,000 due to interest.

-As a dentist and a lawyer, the Masters make good incomes.
-But facing such a huge debt balance still felt overwhelming to them.
+As a dentist and a lawyer, the Masters both make good incomes.
+But facing such a huge debt balance was still overwhelming to them.

 Amber did tons of research on student loans and their options.
 Advisors continually told her to consider income-driven repayment plans to get the lowest payment possible.

-So they signed up for the Revised Pay As You Earn (REPAYE) plan, where their minimum payment due is just $100 a month on their huge balance.
+So they signed up for the Revised Pay As You Earn (REPAYE) plan, where their minimum payment due was just $100 a month on their huge balance.

-But as Amber did more research, she found out that REPAYE is not a long-term solution to their problem.
+But as Amber did more research, she found out that REPAYE was not a long-term solution to their problem.

-That’s because income-driven repayment plans and loan forgiveness come with one caveat; the forgiven loan balance is taxable as income.
+When you get loan forgiveness at the end of an income-driven repayment plan, the forgiven amount is treated as taxable income.
 So Amber and Danny would owe an enormous tax bill on that forgiven amount.

-For the Masters, they decided the tax bill just was not worth it.
+For the Masters, they decided the tax bill just wasn’t worth it.
 Instead, they designed an aggressive plan to pay off their debt ahead of schedule.

-The Masters have cut their budget way back to maximize how much they can put towards their student loans.
+The Masters cut their budget way back to maximize how much they could put towards their student loans.

-“We’re living like college students,” says Amber.
-“We moved to Midwest, where the cost of living is much cheaper.”
+“We’re living like college students,” said Amber.
+“We moved to the Midwest, where the cost of living is much cheaper.”

 For their young son, they only try to buy only the essentials.
 And much of what they buy is secondhand.

-Thanks to their sacrifices and budgeting, they allocate a staggering $12,000 a month towards their debt.
+Thanks to their sacrifices and budgeting, the Masters allocate a staggering $12,000 a month towards their debt.

 And when they’re more established, they plan to refinance their loans to reduce their interest rate and make more headway against their principal.

-“It’s really hard to stay motivated,” says Amber.
+“It’s really hard to stay motivated,” said Amber.
 “We’ve been in school forever and are just now making real money.”

 The Masters do give themselves some “fun money” each month to try and keep themselves from feeling deprived.

-“We worked our butts off, and we want to reward ourselves sometimes,” Amber explains.
+“We worked our butts off, and we want to reward ourselves sometimes,” Amber explained.
 “We work in some small freedom money, about $60 a month.”

-They also acknowledge that there’s more to their lives than just working at their jobs to pay off their debts.
+They also acknowledged that there’s more to their lives than just working at their jobs to pay off their debts.

-“We often feel so restricted, so we routinely make sure we go out and celebrate by doing fun, free things, like celebrating milestones with a road bike ride or visiting friends,” Amber says.
+“We often feel so restricted, so we routinely make sure we go out and celebrate by doing fun, free things, like celebrating milestones with a road bike ride or visiting friends,” Amber said.

 Thanks to all of their hard work, the Masters are on schedule to pay off their $600,000 in student loans in an astonishing five years, saving them hundreds of thousands of dollars in interest.